IgorSilva0/PHP-Journey-Projects/README.md

 ## Projects Overview

-### 1. **Form with Laravel, PHP, and MySQL**
+### 1. **Form with Laravel, and MySQL**

-This project is a form submission system built using Laravel, PHP, and MySQL.
+This project is a form submission system built using Laravel, and MySQL.
 It demonstrates how to handle form data, perform validation, and store/delete the data in a MySQL database using Laravel’s Eloquent ORM.

 **Sneak Peek:**